nicolasbrunner/articles/mountainbike/trioofwheels.md

 I’ve mostly tried shaving weight on the unsprung side [by reducing the number and thickness of spokes](https://nsmb.com/articles/nerding-out-on-spoke-count/) and by [going back in time on the drivetrain side](https://nsmb.com/articles/back-to-the-future-drivetrain-edition/).
 But until now, I have always stuck to aluminium rims.
 I’ve never had issues with them, like the ride feel they offer and can repair them if damaged.

 You can probably guess where this is heading by now.
 I finally decided to throw my principles over board and jump into the very expensive rabbit hole of carbon rims.
-In my best-case fantasy, they’d make me climb like Nino Schurter while still offering a similar ride feel to aluminum on the downs.
+In my best-case fantasy, they’d make me climb like good old Nino while still offering a similar ride feel to aluminum on the downs.

 ## When the dopamine rush takes over - buying two sets of carbon rims